CombustionToolbox/combustion_toolbox_website/docs/source/tutorials/chemical_equilibrium/chemical_equilibrium_1.md

 ```````{tab-set}
 ``````{tab-item} Plain code
 In this example, we have a constant temperature and pressure (TP) problem.
-To solve it, we need to use the `EquilibriumSolver` class, which is defined as follows:
+To solve it, we need to use the {mat:class}`~src.+combustiontoolbox.+equilibrium.@EquilibriumSolver.EquilibriumSolver` class, which is defined as follows:
 ```matlab
 solver = EquilibriumSolver('TP');
 ```